 We reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2021 with management, the internal auditor and PwC and reviewed and discussed with management, the internal auditor and PwC management's report on internal control over financial reporting.
 We reviewed PwC's report on the Company's consolidated financial statements, which indicated that the consolidated financial statements present fairly, in all material respects, the Company's financial position and results of operations and cash flows in conformity with accounting principles generally accepted in the United States and PwC's audit of the effectiveness of the Company's internal control over financial reporting as of December 31, 2021.
-We also discussed with management, the internal auditor and PwC the process used to support certifications by the Company's Chief Executive Officer and Chief Financial Officer that are required by the Securities and Exchange Commission and the Sarbanes-Oxley Act of 2002 to accompany the Company's report on internal control over financial reporting.
+We also discussed with management, the internal auditor and PwC the process used to support certifications by the Company's Chief Executive Officer and Chief Financial Officer that are required by the Securities and Exchange Commission and the Sarbanes-Oxley Act of 2002 to accompany the Company's periodic filings with the Securities and Exchange Commission and the process used to support management's report on internal control over financial reporting.